 - C. Judging and exhibiting credits may be earned in the same show. - D. Three (3) refreshers must be taken and passed with a minimum of 70 in both Horticulture and Design point scoring exams.
 If any point scoring exam is failed, only the failed subject must be repeated within the three (3) year time constraint.
-Horticulture plant types and Design subjects studied in the repeated symposium do not have to be the same as those covered in the failed symposium. - E. No more than one (1) refresher for credit is permitted per calendar year. - F. Time Constraints - 1.
+Horticulture plant types and Design subjects studied in the repeated symposium do not have to be the same as those covered in the failed symposium. - E. Refreshers may be taken every four (4) months if all requirements to refresh are met. - F. Time Constraints - 1.
 A refresher must be taken by December 31 of the third year from the certificate date to remain in good standing.
 A new certificate will be issued following completion of each refresher, dated to when the refresher is first taken. - 2.
 An Accredited Judge may attend a refresher for credit after January 1 of the year following certification if all additional requirements have been met. - 3.
 Judges must submit Refresher Credit for Accredited Judges Application form to State Credentials Chairman one (1) month prior to attending a refresher.
 If a judge requests to attend a symposium out-of-state, the request to her/his State Credentials Chairman must be made six (6) weeks in advance.